oSoc14/iTrip/README.md

 ##Installation

 Just download the iTrip zip and extract it locally.
-[Gulp](http://gulpjs.com/) is used to compress and convert [SASS](http://sass-lang.com/) files into CSS.
+[Gulp](http://gulpjs.com/) and [Gulp-Sass](https://www.npmjs.org/package/gulp-sass/) are used to compress and convert [SASS](http://sass-lang.com/) files into CSS.
-So when modifying the source code CSS, make sure Gulp is installed.
+So when modifying the source code CSS, make sure Gulp and Gulp-Sass are installed.

 #####To install Gulp enter the following statement in a terminal:
 `npm install –g gulp`

 To run Gulp a gulpfile is required at the root of your project (included in the iTrip project).

+#####To install Gulp-Sass enter the following statement in a terminal:
+`npm install gulp-sass`

 #####Run gulp:
 `gulp`